Three Discourses at the Communion on Fridays

 Three Discourses at the Communion on Fridays is a book of religious discourses written by Søren Kierkegaard.

 History

 These discourses are written with The Lord's Supper or Holy Communion in mind.
 Kierkegaard wrote thirteen discourses for Communion services from 1848 to 1851 and delivered three of them at the Church of Our Lady.

-Sylvia Walsh says these discourses are meant to be read aloud to transform the discourse into a conversation.She also states that the discourses were for communion on Fridays rather than Sundays because of the smaller group of communicants in attendance on Fridays.
-The discourses were published under Kierkegaard's own name and are dedicated to 'that single individual whom I with joy and gratitude call my reader'.
+Sylvia Walsh notes that these discourses are designed to be read aloud, aiming to transform the discourse into a conversational format.
+She explains that the discourses were intended for Friday communions rather than Sunday services due to the smaller congregations on Fridays.
+The works were published under Kierkegaard's name and dedicated to 'that single individual whom I with joy and gratitude call my reader.
 Walsh says, these discourses reach the decisive point of rest at the foot of the altar.
 These discourses deal with the forgiveness of sins and the power of love.

 Discourses

 The High Priest

 Kierkegaard asks whether its better to give than receive or if its better to receive than to give in his Preface.
 He's looking for the one who seeks his book, 'that single individual'.

 The first discourse is based on Hebrews 4:15: "For we do not have a high priest who is unable to have sympathy with our weaknesses, but one who has been tested in all things in the same way, yet without sin."

 Kierkegaard takes up the "universal complaint of sufferers: “You do not understand me, you do not put yourself in my place; if you could put yourself entirely in my place, then you would speak differently.”
 He points to the one who can entirely put himself in your and his place.
 Howard Hong said this discourse was related to the theme of The Sickness unto Death Kierkegaard has written in his Journal that the three Friday discourses were related to his last pseudonym, Anti-Climacus.